-For hundreds of thousands of families around the world, 1945 marked the first happy Christmas celebrated together after the sad and lonely years of war.
+For hundreds of thousands of families around the world, Christmas 1945 marked the first holiday celebrated together after the long and lonely years of war.

-My own father, who was serving with the RCAF in India when the war ended, didn’t get home until the following spring.
+My own father, who was serving with the Royal Canadian Air Force in India when the war ended, didn’t get home until the following spring.
 He spent Christmas 1945 in England, and always said it was the best Christmas of his life.
-You can read his story here: My Dad’s Best Christmas: 1945.
+Read his story here: My Dad’s Best Christmas: 1945.

-Children always played a big role in homecomings, even when they were too young to remember their fathers.
+Children always played a big role in homecomings, even those who were too young to remember their fathers.
 This British baby looks absolutely delighted to be in his father’s arms!
 (Photo Credit: Getty Images)

 This American baby looks a little apprehensive about a strange man kissing his mother.
 Children were sometimes spoiled by their mothers while the men were away, and had a rude awakening when their dads got home!